JCurtisRMIT/arduino/accelMMA8452.md

 # Sparkfun MMA8452 Accelerometer Breakout

-Let's connect up the following circuit using a **Sparkfun MMA8452 Breakout** (Links to an external site.) board module which makes connecting to the onboard  MMA8452Q accelerometer integrated circuit (Links to an external site.) much easier.
+Let's connect up the following circuit using a [**Sparkfun MMA8452 Breakout**](https://www.sparkfun.com/products/12756) board module which makes connecting to the onboard  [MMA8452Q accelerometer integrated circuit](https://www.nxp.com/docs/en/data-sheet/MMA8452Q.pdf) much easier.

-Note: Please take care to connect exactly as shown before powering up your Arduino from USB power.
+_**Note: Please take care to connect exactly as shown before powering up your Arduino from USB power.
 In this circuit we are using 3.3v power, not 5v as usual.
-If you connect to 5v instead you will damage the module.
+If you connect to 5v instead you will damage the module.**_

 Ensure you are connecting power to the 3.3v pin on your Arduino.